karl-soderberg/DiversityTracker/README.md

 * Data analysis tools are completely aware of context.
 Meaning the interpretation is fully dynamic

 ## Challenges

-This project aims to enhance organizational inclusivity and maximize productivity by addressing the critical issues of underrepresentation of minorities and overlooked interpersonal office dynamics at organizations.
+This project aims to enhance organizational inclusivity and maximize productivity by addressing the critical issues of overlooked interpersonal office dynamics at organizations.

-Utilizing anonymous gender-based forms and comprehensive data visualizations, we will shed light on representation, perception, inclusivity, equality, and interpersonal dynamics within the workplace,
+Utilizing AI Data intepretation, anonymous forms and comprehensive data visualizations, we will shed light on representation, perception, inclusivity, equality, and interpersonal dynamics within the workplace.

 ## Planning & Prototyping
 <img src="https://github.com/karl-soderberg/DiversityTracker/assets/117780994/62a2cf68-8797-4112-b790-52685378fbbc" width="40%">